bkirwi/hello-samza/README.md

 To compile this source, you'll need to make `coast` visible to maven.
 The project is already configured to publish to the local maven repo, so checking out that source and running `sbt publish` should do the trick.

-**NOTE**: This project is a little behind `coast`'s master branch.
-This should be fixed soon -- but in the meantime, you'll want to publish from the `samza` branch.

 Coast's Samza integration works by generating config, so you'll need somewhere to put them: